LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/furniture/introduction.md

     solid: true
 ```

 `small` allows to set the armor stand small.
-It will have a smaller hitbox by default and the model will look smaller.&#x20;
+It will have a smaller hitbox by default and the model will look smaller.

 ### `item_frame`